Leopard-2019/What-Drives-the-Price-of-a-Car/README.md

 <h4 align="center"> Figure 22</h4>
 </p>

 <h4>Observation:</h4> Really surprised that the cars with the most cylinders are not the most expensive, that label belongs to the one with 10 cylinders.
-Likewise, the cheapers are not the ones with 4 cylinders, are the ones with 5 cylinders.
+Likewise, the cheapers are not the ones with 4 cylinders, the ones with 5 cylinders are.

 </br>
 </br>